erfgasergser/Discord-token-joiner/README.md

 The program will automatically attempt to join the server using each token provided in the tokens.txt file.
 The `joinDelay` property determines the delay between each join attempt.

-When you open Discord-token-joiner.exe, it will start joining the server you specified.
+When you open `Discord-token-joiner.exe`, it will start joining the server you specified.

 ## Proxy Usage